nate-xyz/chess-cli/README.md

-# chess-cli ♟️
+# chess-tui ♟️

-more on this later...

-watch this space!!!!!!!!
+run with: go run .

 ♞♞♞♞♞♞♞♞♞♞♞